Attendance Awareness Poster Contest

 — 49,911 students participated.

-— 480 school-level winners will receive four tickets to Major League Baseball Spring Training games as a gift from SCGLR with support from The Patterson Foundation.
-Each ticket holder will also receive a complimentary drink and snack ticket because a baseball game just isn’t the same without the ‘Cracker Jacks!’
+— 480 school-level winners received four tickets to Major League Baseball Spring Training games as a gift from SCGLR with support from The Patterson Foundation.
+Each ticket holder also received a complimentary drink and snack ticket because a baseball game isn’t the same without the ‘Cracker Jacks!’

 — On December 1, 2018, Attendance Awareness Poster Contest winners were invited to participate in the Sarasota Holiday Parade with their families.
-480 people joined, and we are happy to say, SCGLR’s float won for the best walking unit!
+Four hundred eighty people joined, and SCGLR’s float won for the best walking unit!

-For more information about the Attendance Awareness Poster Contest, please contact us.
+For more information about the Attendance Awareness Poster Contest, please contact the Suncoast Campaign for Grade-level Reading.